parallel-markets/handbook/conduct/anti-harassment.md

 Any employee, regardless of position or title, whom Parallel determines has subjected an individual to harassment or retaliation in violation of this policy, or has knowingly allowed such behavior to continue, will be subject to discipline, up to and including termination of employment.

 ## Administration of This Policy
-The People Opts Team is responsible for the administration of this policy.
+The People Ops Team is responsible for the administration of this policy.
 If you have any questions regarding this policy or questions about harassment that are not addressed in this policy, please contact the Human Resources Department.

 ## Conduct Not Prohibited by this Policy
 This policy is not intended to restrict communications or actions protected or required by state or federal law.